 Many accounting firms have invested significantly in building client relationships over remote platforms, but for some, this is more challenging than building relationships in person.
 You might want your auditors on site to get to know them better, to focus your staff, and to provide visibility around an audit to your organization.

 Working remotely with an accounting firm doesn’t have to be an “either/or” choice: it’s a spectrum.
 When you work with Smith and Howard, you can choose to have us in your office for the entire project, a couple of days, or not at all.
 In fact, you can custom build your own engagement with exactly the required level of in-person interaction, no matter where you are.

-If you’re convinced that the pros of working remotely with an accounting firm outweigh the cons, you might be ready to reevaluate how your organization engages with accountants either for audit or for other, year-round accounting services.
+If you’re convinced that the pros of working remotely with an accounting firm outweigh the cons, you might be ready to reevaluate how your organization engages with accountants either for audits or for other, year-round accounting services.
 Not convinced quite yet?
 We’d love to start a dialogue and help you find a way to make the most of your relationship with your accounting firm.

 At Smith and Howard, we have an outstanding track record, having worked for over 50 years with organizations of all types.
 Our team of nonprofit accounting specialists work with arts and culture institutions throughout the country.